KRakeesh04/s1/src/content/docs/fluid-mechanics/01-introduction.md

 ## Fluid

-A fluid is defined as a substance which flows continously under the action of shear forces no matter how small the forces may be.
+A fluid is defined as a substance which flows continuously under the action of shear forces no matter how small the forces may be.

 Liquids and gasses are considered fluids.
 Unlike solids, fluids don't show